 7 Things Parents Should Know About the Flu in Children

-Anyone who has endured the flu knows it isn’t fun—and that’s especially true of the flu in children.
-It’s also particularly dangerous for children under five and babies—sadly, there are an average of 100 deaths from flu in this age group each year.
-Here’s how to read the flu symptoms in children, treat it, and other info doctors want you to know.
+Anyone who has endured the flu knows it isn't fun—and that's especially true of the flu in children.
+Here's how to read the flu symptoms in children, tell them apart from Covid-19, and how to manage the virus.

 The best flu treatment is prevention